Who can benefit from Assistance under the eafip initiative?

-The selection of the procurers to receive assistance is being carried out together with the European Commission Services on the basis of interest shown via the online questionnaire.
-All expressions of interest received via the questionnaire are assessed according to the above criteria, based on the information provided in the questionnaire, and any additional information the European Commission may decide to request.
+The selection of the procurers to receive assistance is carried out together with the European Commission Services on the basis of interest shown via the online questionnaire.
+All expressions of interest received via the questionnaire are assessed according to the above criteria, based on the information provided in the questionnaire, and any additional information the European Commission may have decided to request.

-The European Commission may decide to support additional cases if there is a high level of interest from eligible applicants.
-The questionnaire may also be reopened at a future date for further expressions of interest.
+The European Commission can decide to support additional cases if there is a high level of interest from eligible applicants.

 Nor does the eafip initiative provide assistance in the formulation/preparation of proposals/offers for Horizon 2020 calls.